mite-standard/mite_data/README.md

 [![DOI](https://zenodo.org/badge/834042284.svg)](https://zenodo.org/doi/10.5281/zenodo.13294303)

-This repository contains entries following the MITE data standard (`data`).
+This repository contains entries (`data`) following the MITE data standard.

-Furthermore, it provides functionality to generate images of the characterized enzymes, with structures predicted by AlphaFold.
+Furthermore, it provides functionality to generate metadata, create protein visualizations, and generate a BLAST database of the entries.

 For more information, see the README of the [MITE-Standard organisation page](https://github.com/mite-standard).